 I had a lot of different subjects, some that were connected with computer science and some that weren’t.
 If I remember correctly, I had eight or nine different mathematical subjects,

 two different physics, P.E., and some other, more redundant subjects (in my opinion).

 You may think all of this was really useful and helpful but add into the equation that I started working part-time as a Ruby Developer between my second and third year (4th and 5th semester).

-Is it possible to become a developer without a degree?
+Is it possible to become a software developer without a degree?